RadialDevGroup/ombudsman/ATTENDANCE.md

 * By Thursday morning, if you estimate that you will not be able achieve 32 billable hours and/or complete your assigned Sprint goals by Friday afternoon, you must present the problem and solution to your developer lead and Lindsay.
-If you fail to communicate the problem and solution by Thursday morning, this will a strike against you.
+If you fail to communicate the problem and solution by Thursday morning, this will be a strike against you.
 If you receive three strikes, this can result in grounds for dismissal.
 Personal emergencies and unforeseen circumstances will not be considered as a strike.